GeekHomeInside/build-harness-readme-example/templates/README.md

 - **Troubleshooting.** We'll help you triage why things aren't working.
 - **Code Reviews.** We'll review your Pull Requests and provide constructive feedback.
 - **Bug Fixes.** We'll rapidly work to fix any bugs in our projects.
-- **Build New Terraform Modules.** We'll [develop original modules][module_development] to provision infrastructure.
 - **Cloud Architecture.** We'll assist with your cloud strategy and design.
 - **Implementation.** We'll provide hands-on support to implement our reference architectures.

-{{ if (file.Exists "main.tf") }}
-## Terraform Module Development

-Are you interested in custom Terraform module development?
-Submit your inquiry using [our form][module_development] today and we'll get back to you ASAP.
-{{end}}

 ## Slack Community

 Join our [Open Source Community][slack] on Slack.
 It's **FREE** for everyone!
 Our "SweetOps" community is where you get to talk with others who share a similar vision for how to rollout and manage infrastructure.
 This is the best place to talk shop, ask questions, solicit feedback, and work together as a community to build totally *sweet* infrastructure.

-## Newsletter

-Signup for [our newsletter][newsletter] that covers everything on our technology radar.
-Receive updates on what we're up to on GitHub as well as awesome new projects we discover.

 ## Contributing